-MEDICAL USE OF MARIJUANA,
+MEDICAL USE OF CANNABIS

 A patient must be diagnosed by a physician (doctor of medicine, in good standing, licensed to practice medicine in Colorado) as having a debilitating medical condition.
-The physician must advise the patient of the benefits from the medical use of marijuana in connection with the debilitating medical condition.
+The physician must advise the patient of the benefits of the medical use of marijuana in connection with the debilitating medical condition.
 The patient then submits an application to the Colorado Department of Public Health and Environment to receive an Identification Card, http://www.cdphe.state.co.us/hs/medicalmarijuana/fullpacket.pdf.
-With an Identification Card the patient may engage in the medical use of marijuana, with no more marijuana than is medically necessary to treat the debilitating medical condition.
+With an Identification Card, the patient may engage in the medical use of marijuana, with no more marijuana than is medically necessary to treat the debilitating medical condition.

 The registered patient may possess no more than two ounces of a usable form of marijuana and no more than six marijuana plants, with three or fewer being mature, flowering plants that are producing a usable form of marijuana.